Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 The MPN module currently supports two MPN providers:

-* Apple's APNs for iOS
+* Apple&trade; APNs for iOS, macOS, tvOS, watchOS and Safari
-* Google's FCM for Android
+* Google&trade; FCM for Android, Chrome and Firefox

-Depending on the target operating system of your app, you may need to configure the `apple_notifier_conf.xml` file under `conf/mpn/apple`, `google_notifier_conf.xml` under `conf/mpn/google`, or both.
-The Chat demo with MPN is currently available for Apple platforms only.
+Currently the MPN Basic Chat Demo only supports the iOS Client, hence you only to configure the `apple_notifier_conf.xml` file under `conf/mpn/apple`.
+For an example of configuration of the MPN module for Google FCM, refer to the MPN Stock-List Demos and in particular the [Lightstreamer - MPN Stock-List Demo Metadata - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java).

 #### Configuring the APNs Provider